-Land Lease Agreements for Renewable Energy 101
+Land Lease Agreements for Renewable Energy and Energy Storage Projects

 The course will provide relevant materials and be designed in a manner to encourage (but not require) questions and interactions between instructors and attendees.

-- Explain the basics of renewable energy development and status
+- Explain the basics of renewable energy development

 - Describe the essential parts of a lease and related effects